BTCtoolshed/MeshtasticBitcoinCore_Bridge/README.md

 ![Stuff](https://github.com/BTCtoolshed/MeshtasticBitcoinCore_Bridge/blob/main/photos/BridgeBytes.png?raw=true)

 # Necessary Devices
+To Receive and Broadcast a Transaction
 * A computer running Bitcoin Core
 * A Meshtastic device connected over USB serial to the same computer.

+To transmit a Transaction over Lora
+* Another Meshtastic device

 # Instructions
 Bitcoin Core and Meshtastic already have great tutorials.
 If you don't know how to use Python, please go and find some training for this.
 If you do know how to use python, simply pip or pip3 install the Meshtastic, pyserial and requests python libraries if you do not have them installed.
 Then you can run the python file included.